The story of Silas Towne and Spy Island in Mexico, New York reads like a best-selling war novel.

-Silas Towne first overheard of British Brigadier General Barry St. Leger’s plans to attack Fort Stanwix and made his way ahead of the British troops to warn General Nicholas Herkimer of the coming movement.
+Silas Towne was the first to overhear of British Brigadier General Barry St. Leger’s plans to attack Fort Stanwix.
+He made his way ahead of the British troops to warn General Nicholas Herkimer of the coming movement.

-Just five minutes on the path and you’ve arrived at the final resting place of Silas Towne, the namesake for “Spy Island”.
+Just five minutes on the path and you’ve arrived at the final resting place of Silas Towne, the namesake for Spy Island.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens